-Development Standards Village Mixed-Use

-Minimum Lot Size (Square Feet) N/A

-Minimum Frontage (Feet) N/A

-Minimum Front Setback (Feet) None, except when the proposed structure is located between two existing structures on adjacent lots, then utilize the Average Front Setback, as defined in Section ####.

-Maximum Front Setback (Feet) 10, except however, up to fifty (50) percent of a building's façade may be setback more than the required maximum Front Setback, if the required public gathering space is located in front of this portion of the building.
-In such cases, a decorative wall or fence shall be installed in front of the public gathering space to help enhance the overall streetscape.

-Minimum Side Setback (Feet) N/A

-Minimum Rear Setback (Feet) N/A

-Residential Density 30 units/acre

-Parking in Front of Principal Building Prohibited

-Maximum Height (Feet) 50, except however, mechanical equipment and/or ventilation systems may extend up to ten (10) feet above the height of the building.
-Said mechanical equipment/ventilation systems must be screened from view by parapet walls, mansard roofs, or other screening material approved the jurisdiction's planner, or equivalent officer, provided said material has one-hundred (100) percent opacity year round.
+Crossroads-Neighborhood Development Standards Center Minimum Lot Size (Square Feet) N/A Minimum Frontage (Feet) 50 ft.
+Minimum Front Setback (Feet) 50 (Arterial and Collector) 25 (All other Roads) Maximum Front Setback (Feet) N/A Minimum Side Setback (Feet) 20, except however, when a Side or Rear Lot Line abuts an existing Residential use or District that permits Sing-Unit Dwellings, then a shall be provided in accordance with Section ####.
+Minimum Rear Setback (Feet) 25, except however, when a Side or Rear Lot Line abuts an existing Residential use or District that permits Sing-Unit Dwellings, then a buffer shall be provided accordance with Section ####.
+Maximum Height (Feet) 45, except however, mechanical equipment and/or ventilation systems may extend up to ten (10) feet above the height of the building.
+Said mechanical equipment/ventilation systems must be screened from view by parapet walls, mansard roofs, or other screening material approved the jurisdiction's planner, or equivalent officer, provided said material has one hundred (100) percent opacity year round.
+Minimum Lot Coverage (Percentage) 80